Baldrico/Shadowdark/Rules/8) Treasure/Treasure/Treasure Overview.md

 Characters can sell most treasure based on its material value, but they may need to find a curio collector to offload strange or obscure items.

 ## Magic Item Values
 Magic items can rarely be bought or sold.
-In such a case, weak magic items are worth 1d6 x 100 gp.
-Powerful ones, if not priceless, are worth 2d6 x 100 gp.
+In such a case, weak magic items are worth 1d6 x 100gp.
+Powerful ones, if not priceless, are worth 2d6 x 100gp.